A discussion of African Kings and Black Slaves: Sovereignty and Dispossession in the Early Modern Atlantic (Penn Press: 2018).

 Through an examination of early modern African-European encounters, African Kings and Black Slaves offers a reappraisal of the dominant depiction of these exchanges as being solely mediated through the slave trade and racial difference.
 By asking in what manner did Europeans and Africans configure sovereignty, polities, and subject status, Bennett offers a new depiction of the diasporic identities that had implications for slaves’ experiences in the Americas.

-Book Launch & Discussion: African Kings and Black Slaves by Herman Bennett
+Book Launch and Discussion: African Kings and Black Slaves by Herman Bennett

 Date: November 29, 2018